 Be honest with me here… are you one of those who will read this intro paragraph and then scroll straight to the visual goods without stopping to read the in-between interview?
 While I can agree that today’s home tour is absolutely pin-worthy (and you should pin it ALL), I truly hope that every single one of you will take a moment to get to know the designer behind all this goodness.
 Her name is Whittney Parkinson and she’ll have you girl-crushing hard if you take the time to get to know her.
-Whether you’re here for the home inspo, a designer, a mom also running your own biz, or even a Kanye and Jesus lover!—I don’t doubt you’ll leave her work and her words today without feeling inspired.
+Whether you’re here for the home inspo, a designer or a mom also running your own biz—I don’t doubt you’ll leave her work and her words today without feeling inspired.

 Tell us a bit about how you got your start as a designer.
 How and when did you launch Whittney Parkinson Design?